MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/policies/pc/xr/live-pc-xr013.md

 ### Accommodate all users

 Titles must accommodate account linking for all users if a linked account is required for gameplay.
-Publishers are responsible for ensuring the link to their service is handled in a manner that is compliant with the Children’s Online Privacy Protection Act (COPPA) for titles shipping in the US.
+Publishers are responsible for ensuring the link to their service is handled in a manner that is compliant with the Children's Online Privacy Protection Act (COPPA) for titles shipping in the US.

 ### Unlinking